TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/5-using-typoscript-for-rendering-the-cobject-viewhelper.rst

       wrap = (<strong>|</strong>)
    }

-The ``cObject`` Viewhelper is a powerful option to use the best advantages of both worlds by making it possible to embed TypoScript expressions in Fluid templates
+The ``cObject`` ViewHelper is a powerful option to use the best advantages of both worlds by making it possible to embed TypoScript expressions in Fluid templates

-In the next chapter, we'll turn our attention to a function which most Viewhelper have.
-This function makes it possible to modify the HTML output of a Viewhelper by adding your own tag attributes.
+In the next chapter, we'll turn our attention to a function which most ViewHelper have.
+This function makes it possible to modify the HTML output of a ViewHelper by adding your own tag attributes.